HTTP API Contract

 - required fields becoming optional

-Please be aware that if a client sends additional undocumented fields, these can conflict with future new platform field names, causing runtime errors.
+Please be aware that if a client sends additional undocumented fields, these can conflict with future new field names in commercetools Composable Commerce, causing runtime errors.
 Avoiding this is in the responsibility of the client.

 To keep connections to the API secure at all times, it is necessary to periodically renew SSL/TLS certificates and also replace them when adapting to newer security policies.
 We try to keep those modifications to a minimum.
 In general, we target a maximum of one certificate renewal per year.
 However, if security issues are found within any aspect of the encryption algorithms in use, we reserve the right to replace certificates more often.